Hadjout: History

 In 1848, the village was named Marengo.
-In 1958, the commune became part of the department of Algiers.
+In 1958, the commune became part of the department of Alger.
 After Algerian independence, it was renamed Hadjout.

-Marengo was founded on September 17, 1848; the plan of the village was signed by the captain of the genius Victor de Malglaive on December 29, 1849.
-By decree of February 11, 1851 that Louis-Napoleon Bonaparte, French, Signa, this village of colonists was given the name of Marengo, to honor the dedication of Colonel Gaspard, Joseph, Marie Caponne (1787-1862) who participated in the Napoleonic and Algerian conquests.
+Marengo was founded on 17 September 1848; the plan of the village was signed by the captain of the genius Victor de Malglaive on 29 December 1849.
+By decree of 11 February 1851 that Louis-Napoleon Bonaparte, French, Signa, this village of colonists was given the name of Marengo, to honor the dedication of Colonel Gaspard, Joseph, Marie Caponne (1787-1862) who participated in the Napoleonic and Algerian conquests.

 Transport

-Hadjout has a large bus station providing inter-wilayas links, plus an urban railway station, which guarantees connections between Hadjout and other localities.
+Hadjout has a large bus station providing inter-wilayas links,which guarantees connections between Hadjout and other localities.

-The road transport network of the municipality consists essentially of three national roads: the national road 42, linking Nador to the north and To the southeast, National Road 42A to reach Boumedfaa to the south, and National Route 67 Algeria, the main road to the north-east Koléa and further on Tessala El Merdja.
+The road transport network of the municipality consists essentially of three national roads: the National Road 42, linking Nador to the north and To the southeast, National Road 42A to reach Boumedfaâ to the south, and National Route 67, the main road to the north-east Koléa and further on Tessala El Merdja.

 Demography

-In 1926, Marengo counted 5217 inhabitants, of which 1200 were of European origin.
+In 1926, Marengo counted 5,217 inhabitants, of which 1,200 were of European origin.
 The population then increased rapidly due to the birth rate of ethnic Algerians, the attraction of the center, and then external events that caused both a European and Algerian influx to the town, considered a safer place.
-At the 1954 census, the commune counted 13,400 inhabitants, including 122 foreigners and 10822 Algerians.
+At the 1954 census, the commune counted 13,400 inhabitants, including 122 foreigners and 10,822 Algerians.

 In 1960, according to the figures communicated by Mr. Frachon, there were about 19,500 inhabitants, 3,500 Europeans and 16,000 Algerian Muslims.
-The Europeans had a total of 812 families (average 3.10 people per family) the Muslims 2444 (average 4.52 people per family).
+The Europeans had a total of 812 families (average 3.10 people per family) the Muslims 2,444 (average 4.52 people per family).
 The density of the population is then 125.76 inhabitants per square kilometer.

-After the independence of Algeria in 1962, the municipality was renamed Hadjout (named after a local tribe) and counted 10000 inhabitants.
+After the independence of Algeria in 1962, the municipality was renamed Hadjout (named after a local tribe) and counted 10,000 inhabitants.
 At the 1998 census, the commune of Hadjout had 44,065 residents.
 In 2008, the population of the commune was 48,561.

 Economy

 Hadjout is known mainly for its agricultural side, it is one of the most important cities of the Metidja.

-A daily market with an area of 11500 m 2 attracts the clientele of the surrounding wilayas, it stands at the western exit of the city.
+A daily market with an area of 11,500 m 2 attracts the clientele of the surrounding wilayas, it stands at the western exit of the city.

 A communal covered market was built during the colonial period in 1935.

 Apart from the agricultural side, it also has an important industrial zone for the region at the northern exit of the city, and several dealers of vehicles of the major French, Japanese, Korean and Chinese brands have settled in the city.